o-gs/dji-firmware-tools/README.md

 Ambarella A7/A9 firmware pack tool; allows extracting partitions from the firmware, or merging them back.
-Use this to extract Ambarella firmware from files created after DJI firmware is extracted.
+Use this to extract Ambarella firmware from files created after DJI Container is extracted.
 You can recognize the Ambarella firmware by a lot of "Amba" strings within, or by a 32-char zero-padded string at the beginning of the file.